 wherein I seek self-worth from outer achievements

 that try to heal the injuries of the world

 rather than face my own haunting hungers of insufficiency.

 The one nakedness I find left to do

 for eyes that adore beauty

 that sustain me in these

-while the sun today yet appears to rise and set
+while Sun today once again appears to rise and set

-though in truth it is we who are turning.
+though in truth it is we who are the spinners.

 today what the world needs